How to Grow and Care for Indian Cress

 Landscaping

-In landscaping, Indian Cress can be used creatively in mixed borders, as a filler in flower beds, or even in vegetable gardens, where its edible flowers can be harvested for salads and garnishes.
+In landscaping, Indian Cress can be creatively used in mixed borders, as a filler in flower beds, or even in vegetable gardens, where its edible flowers can be harvested for salads and garnishes.

 Conclusion